 Visa and entry requirements for au pairs in Canada

 What are the entry requirements for au pairs coming to Canada?
 What kind of visa do au pairs need to have for Canada?
-Can au pairs come to Canada with the Working Holiday Maker Visa?
+Can au pairs come to Canada with the Working Holiday Visa?

-** Au pairs from Italy may only legally work in Canada during the first six months of their stay.
+* Au pairs from Italy may only legally work in Canada during the first six months of their stay.

-To apply for a Working Holiday Maker Visa the au pair needs to have a valid passport for the entire period of the planned stay in Canada.
+To apply for a Working Holiday Visa the au pair needs to have a valid passport for the entire period of the planned stay in Canada.

 At this point, the au pair applicant has 10 days to decide if they intend to accept the invitation.
 Once the invitation has been accepted, applicants have 20 days to apply online for a work permit.
-Applicants should be sure to have all documents requested by the CIC ready ahead of time.
+Applicants should be sure to have all documents requested by the IEC ready ahead of time.

 After submission of the work permit application with all the final documents, the application will be processed on a “first-in first-out” basis within 8 weeks.
 Once the application has been accepted, the au pair will receive a Port of Entry (POE) Letter of Introduction.
 Please note that the au pair will need to bring this letter along to Canada and present it to a Canadian Border Service Officer at a port of entry.